Emotional Support Animals and Service Animals for a Person with a Disability

 Emotional Support Animals/Assistance Animals may be prescribed by an individual's treating clinician to alleviate one or more identified symptoms or effects of a person's disability.
 The assistance performed by the animal must be directly related to the individual's documented disability.

 Under the Fair Housing Act, a person may be eligible to have an animal in residence as a reasonable accommodation if the follow conditions are met:

-Applications for emotional support animals (ESAs) or services animals must be supported by a medical diagnosis or substantiation of disability and should be made before July 1 for Fall Semester and November 1 for Spring Semester to ensure that proper arrangements can be made.
-Exceptions will be considered for conditions initially diagnosed during the semester after these dates; however, we cannot guarantee that appropriate housing will be available.
-The University of the Arts will make every reasonable effort to accommodate any requests received after these dates.
+Applications for emotional support animals (ESAs) or must be supported by a medical diagnosis or substantiation of disability and should be made before July 1st for Fall Semester and November 1st for Spring Semester to ensure that proper arrangements can be made.

 The University of the Arts reserves the right to take reasonable advance planning time in order to be able to review Emotional Support/Assistance Animal requests so as to determine eligibility and to identify housing that will meet the needs of a student with an assistance animal as well as the needs of any students or staff who may have allergies or phobias.

 Please include the following with your application for an Emotional Support/Assistance Animal.

 A veterinarian's verification that the animal has all veterinary recommended vaccinations to maintain the animal's health and prevent contagious disease, as required by local ordinances and regulations.

 A photo of the ESA so that a university ID can be made.